AetherrAkuma/AetherrAkuma/README.md

 Im Aetherr(Not my Original Name) and 19 Year's Old✨

-Currently I'm 1st Year College and an Hobby Programmer
+Currently I'm 1st Year College and a Hobby Programmer

 My First Programming Language was Java but downgraded to Batch Script, Later this 2022 I've Learned Python by myself and Still Stu-dying to learn it more